 Competitive Grants Cycle

-Our 2019 competitive grants cycle was open from January 15 to March 6.
-We are not currently accepting applications.
+Our 2020 competitive grants cycle is from January 1 to February 6, 2020, by 5pm.
 If you are a current grantee and need to complete a grant report or other follow up, please note that these are completed using the online grant system.

 Please direct general questions to KCF’s Program Manager, Emily Chapel, at firstname.lastname@example.org.
 Please direct eligibility and technical questions about the online grant system to The Alaska Community Foundation at email@example.com or 907-334-6700.